 - Finite element discretization including Eulerian extended finite element methods (XFEM) in 2D and 3D

-- A heirarchy of magnetohydrodynamics models
+- A hierarchy of magnetohydrodynamics models

 - low magnetic Reynolds number